 The February 2001 Strikes.
 On February 16, between the hours of 11:20 a.m. and 1:40 p.m.
 Washington, D.C. time, 24 U.S. and British combat aircraft struck five Iraqi air defense command-and-control installations, using precision guided munitions.
 According to a U.S. Defense Department spokesman, four of the five installations struck by the allied aircraft were located north of the 33rd parallel (the northern limit of the southern no-fly zone), but the aircraft themselves did not go north of the 33rd parallel.
-The spokesman said the strikes were prompted by an increase in the frequency and sophistication of Iraqi air defense operations over a two-month period, resulting in heightened risk to allied air force units enforcing the southern no-fly zone.
-He noted that there have been 65 provocations during the first six weeks of the year 2001 by Iraqi air defense units (51 involving anti-aircraft artillery and 14 involving surface-to-air missiles), as compared with 221 provocations throughout the entire year 2000.
-He noted that this was the first time since Operation Desert Fox that allied aircraft had hit targets outside the southern no-fly zone, although targets outside the northern zone had been struck during the fall of 1999.
+The spokesman noted that this was the first time since Operation Desert Fox that allied aircraft had hit targets outside the southern no-fly zone, although targets outside the northern zone had been struck during the fall of 1999.

-Although press sources speculated that the Bush Administration had launched the strikes to demonstrate its determination to confront Iraq, Defense spokesmen characterized the strikes as solely a military operation based on recommendations from the field.
-Secretary of Defense Donald Rumsfeld stated that "The objective of today's mission by coalition forces was to degrade Iraqi air defense capabilities and thus reduce the threat posed to coalition aircraft and crews."
 According to press reports, one goal of the allied strikes was to destroy a fiber optic cable network that Chinese are reportedly installing to upgrade the effectiveness of Iraqi air defense radars.
 On March 6, China's foreign minister said relevant agencies had investigated these allegations and found no evidence that Chinese companies had assisted Iraq in installing fiber optic cables for Iraqi air defenses.
 A March 17 Washington Post article, citing U.N. documents and unidentified diplomats, reported that a Chinese company, Huawei Technologies, has been seeking U.N. approval to sell Iraq telecommunications equipment and switching systems.

 Subsequent press reports indicated that many of the munitions fired by allied units had missed their targets; according to these reports, a majority of the AGM-154A Joint Stand-Off Weapons (JSOWs) dropped by U.S. aircraft went astray, although two other types of "smart weapons" (AGM-130 guided missiles and Stand-Off Land Attack missiles) achieved somewhat more success.
 These alleged problems have been attributed by press sources to several possible factors: human error in programming, heavy wind, software defects, mechanical failure, or jamming of signals by Iraqis; officials reportedly believe the first two explanations are the most likely.
 Defense spokesmen have declined to identify the munitions used in the strikes.
-Secretary of Defense Rumsfeld was quoted by news sources as saying that the safety of coalition pilots was better than it had been before the air strikes.
-According to the news report, he added that "the Navy munitions [presumably the AGM-154As] did not find their targets precisely" but said that U.S. officials "have a pretty good grip on exactly why that happened and it's unlikely to happen again."